mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

-What Happens At Login Of Subsequently Created Users:
+What Happens At Login Of Subsequently Created Users?

 Subsequent users will get Cinnamenu as default as they were created after we copied 11_cinnamon.gschema.override into /usr/share/glib-2.0/schemas and ran: glib-compile-schemas /usr/share/glib-2.0/schemas/